skyscrapers/terraform-kubernetes/README.md

 ### Evolve your cluster

 If you want to tweak the setup of your cluster, it is quite easy.
-Note however that while the process is easy, some of the changes you can could break your cluster.
+Note however that while the process is easy, some of the changes could potentially break your cluster.

 First, update the parameters you want to change in your Terraform setup.
 Mark the `null_resource` as dirty (see above) and rerun `terraform apply`